GustavoDC/angular-samples/README.md

 # angular-samples
-Just another angular samples project, used for personal practice.
+Just another Angular samples project, used for personal practice.